-The mix of EE project types offered into RPM should have more quickly reflected the actual technology adopted in the markets.
-In the 2020/2021 BRA, lighting projects comprised 74 percent of all EE measures.
 In the 2024/2025 BRA, lighting dropped to 45 percent of all EE measures.
-Building envelope measures, which include thermal performance improvements to exterior walls, windows, doors, and roofing to reduce building energy consumption are a growing project type encompassing 35 percent of all EE measures in the 2024/2025 BRA.
+Building envelope measures, which include thermal performance improvements to exterior walls, windows, doors, and roofing to reduce building energy consumption are a growing project type encompassing 33 percent of all EE measures in the 2024/2025 BRA.
+Table 6-35 shows the composition of project types submitted in M&V Plans for the 2024/2025 RPM Base Residual Auction.